alex3rq/dndsrd5.2.1_markdown/src/10_MagicItems.md

 | Red corundum   | Fire Elemental     |
 | Yellow diamond | Earth Elemental    |

+#### Elixir of Health

+*Potion, Rare*

+When you drink this potion, you are cured of all magical contagions.
+In addition, the following conditions end on you: Blinded, Deafened, Paralyzed, and Poisoned.

+The clear, red liquid has tiny bubbles of light in it.

 #### Elven Chain

 *Armor (Chain Mail or Chain Shirt), Rare*

 You gain a +1 bonus to Armor Class while you wear this armor.
 You are considered trained with this armor even if you lack training with Medium or Heavy armor.

+#### Energy Bow

+*Weapon (Longbow or Shortbow), Very Rare (Requires Attunement)*

+You gain a +1 bonus to attack rolls and damage rolls made with this magic weapon, which has no string.
+Each time you pull your arm back in a firing motion, a magical arrow made of golden energy appears nocked and ready to fire.
+An arrow produced by this weapon deals Force damage instead of Piercing damage on a hit, and it disappears after it hits or misses its target.
+Until it disappears, the arrow emits Bright Light in a 20-foot radius and Dim Light for an additional 20 feet.

+This weapon has the following additional properties.

+**_Arrow of Restraint._** Whenever you use this weapon to make a ranged attack against a creature, you can try to restrain the target instead of dealing damage to it.
+If the arrow hits, the target must succeed on a DC 15 Strength saving throw or have the Restrained condition for 1 minute.
+As an action, a creature Restrained by an arrow can make a DC 20 Strength (Athletics) check to try to break the restraint, ending the effect on itself on a successful check.

+**_Arrow of Transport._** As a Magic action, you can fire one energy arrow from this weapon at a target you can see within 60 feet of yourself.
+The target can be either a willing Medium or smaller creature or an object that isn’t being worn or carried, provided the object is small enough to fit inside a 5-foot Cube.
+The arrow teleports the target to an unoccupied space you can see within 10 feet of you.

+**_Energy Ladder._** As a Magic action, you can loose a flurry of energy arrows from this weapon at a wall up to 60 feet away from yourself.
+The arrows become glowing rungs that stick out of the wall, forming a magical ladder up to 60 feet long on the wall.
+This ladder lasts for 1 minute before disappearing.

 #### Eversmoking Bottle